 - You can not use any remaining balance towards gratuity.

 - You will need a Boarding Pass with confirmed same-day travel to take advantage of the credits.

 - You can find the restaurant’s menu here.

 How to Get Priority Pass Membership

 The easiest way to become a Priority Pass member is to hold one of the credit cards listed below.
 All of these cards include Priority Pass as a benefit of card membership.
-The Chase Sapphire Reserve and the American Express Platinum Card are going to be your best bet with the most lucrative membership.
-Click Here to learn more about these cards and other travel rewards cards.
+The Chase Sapphire Reserve and the Platinum Card from American Express are going to be your best bet with the most lucrative membership.

 Thrifty Tip: Curious what other restaurants you have access to with your Priority Pass membership?
 See our full guide to the restaurants you can access with Priority Pass membership here.